-My name is “B.G”, I came from Eritrea, northeast Africa, next to Ethiopia.
-I came to the United States of America in 2013 as an Asylum Seeker.
-I traveled though many countries as most people do, when they try to find a place to save their lives.
-My mother used to work day and night in the field cutting firewood to make charcoal.
+My name is “B.G.”
+I came from Eritrea, northeast Africa, next to Ethiopia.
+I came to the United States of America in 2013 as an asylum seeker.
+I traveled though many countries, as most people do when they try to find a place to save their lives.
+My mother used to work day and night in the field, cutting firewood to make charcoal.
 We were barely getting our daily meals.
-Also, we had a very small shelter, which was made by my mother out of rocks, wood and had a roof of mud and grass.
+Also, we had a very small shelter, which was made by my mother out of rocks and wood, and had a roof of mud and grass.
 It was so small, it was impossible to stand up straight in the doorway.

 First, we went to Sudan, then I flew to Dubai, then from there to South America and finally to North America, from smuggler to smuggler.
 When I crossed the border of Mexico into Texas, I was taken to a detention center in Port Isabel.
 After six months, I was released, but my immigration status was unfinished.
 I had many things to do to get my political asylum granted.
 Don’t forget as I was in a new country with no family member, barely understood the language, zero clue about immigration, and so on.
 Also, don’t forget, I needed food to eat and a place to live, these are the most fundamental things in life.
 I started living with a person who never met me before, so I was very worried about every aspect of life.